openshift-labs/learn-katacoda/intro-openshift/deploying-python/07-triggering-a-new-build.md

 The typical workflow followed when developing an application, is to work on your application source code on your own local machine.
 When you are happy with changes and they are ready to be made live, commit the changes and push them up to the hosted Git repository linked to the build configuration.
 If a webhook has been configured, a new build and deployment would be triggered automatically, otherwise you can trigger a new build manually.

+In the case of where you are rapidly iterating on changes to test ideas and don't want to have to commit every change and push it back up to the hosted Git repository, you can use what is called a binary build.

+To demonstrate this, clone the Git repository for the application by running:

 ``git clone https://github.com/openshift-katacoda/blog-django-py``{{execute}}

+This will create a sub directory ``blog-django-py`` containing the source code for the application:

 ```
 Cloning into 'blog-django-py'...